isbobby/isbobby.github.io/5-databases/5-1-architecture/1-physical-storage-media.md

 Note that step 3 cannot be optimised, hence, we need to focus on minimising / eliminating seek time and rotational delay.

 ## Solid-State Drive
 Flash memories can be combined to form solid state drives.

-NAND Flash : fine grain reads (as compared to page), coarse grain writes! asymmetrical

-Only 2k/3k erasures before failure - we cannot keep writing to the same cell and load balance the writes over the SSD
+We will take a brief look at NAND flash.

+NAND Flash provides finer grain reads of `4-8kbs` but coarse grain writes of `1-2MB`.
+The read and write granularity is asymmetrical.
+A flash can also only be written 2-3 thousand times before failure, moving write hot spots around is crucial in preserving hardware health.

-Write amplification - we need to write big units even if we want to just write a small thing, need to reorganise for wear and garbage collection.
+Because the write granularity is so large, we need to write big units even if we want to just write a small piece of data.

-Bottom line - read is fast, random read is also fast, sequential read is only slightly faster (differs from magnetic disks)
+As compared to magnetic disk, SSD reads are faster for sequential and random reads.
 Write is slow for both random and sequential writes.

-Flash is faster than disk, up to 10 times the bandwidth of an ideal hard disk.
-In fact, SSD can out perform even more for non-sequential read.

 Locality matters for flash as well - magnetic disk needs to rotate to the right data location, whereas in flash, writing to two blocks far away from each other can trigger double write amplification.